Nikon Coolpix P1100

 The Nikon Coolpix P1100 is a superzoom digital bridge camera produced by Nikon, officially announced on February 5, 2025 as the successor to the Nikon Coolpix P1000.
-The P1100 features a 125× optical zoom NIKKOR lens, covering a focal range equivalent to 24–3000 mm in 35 mm format, and is equipped with a 16 MP back-illuminated CMOS sensor.
+The P1100 features a 125× optical zoom NIKKOR lens, covering a focal range equivalent to 24–3000 mm in 35 mm equivalent, and is equipped with a 16 MP back-illuminated CMOS sensor.

 The camera uses a NIKKOR lens with 17 elements in 12 groups, including one Super ED and five ED lens elements.
 The camera supports 4K UHD video recording and features a vari-angle 3.2-inch LCD screen, as well as a 2.36M-dot OLED electronic viewfinder.
-The lens offers a maximum aperture of f/2.8 at the wide end and f/8 at the telephoto end.
+The lens offers a maximum aperture of f/2.8 at the wide end and f/8.
 The camera includes a dual-detect optical VR (Vibration Reduction) system.

-As the successor to the Nikon Coolpix P1000, the P1100 keeps the same sensor and lens but replaces the micro-USB port with a USB-C connector.
+As the successor to the Nikon –Coolpix P1000, the P1100 keeps the same sensor and lens but replaces the micro-USB port with a USB-C connector.
 It adds Bluetooth 5.2, improved Wi-Fi security (WPA3-SAE), a selectable AF-area mode in Bird-watching mode, a Fireworks Show scene mode, long exposure noise reduction, and the ability to assign Fn button functions to the optional ML-L7 Bluetooth remote.